UA-ResearchComputing-HPC/hpc-documentation/docs/registration_and_access/account_creation/index.md

      <br><br>
     <b>Step 1</b>: Create an HPC account by navigating to <a href="https://portal.hpc.arizona.edu/">https://portal.hpc.arizona.edu/</a>.
     <br><br>
-    <b>Step 2</b>: Request sponsorship from a UArizona faculty member.
+    <b>Step 2</b>: Request sponsorship from a Arizona faculty member.
 Note: Your faculty sponsor will need their own HPC account before they are able to sponsor others.
     <br>
     To request sponsorship, navigate to <a href="https://portal.hpc.arizona.edu/portal/sendlink.php">https://portal.hpc.arizona.edu/portal/sendlink.php</a>.
 On the right-hand side, enter your sponsor's email address and click send.